alces-software/adminware/README.md

 3. The connection was lost to the `adminware` appliance, or
 4. An unexpected error occurred before the `Job` was started.

-# Adding Commands
+# Adding Tools
-Commands can be added to `batch run` and `open` features. `batch` runs the command over a single or group of nodes and stores results in a database.
+Tools can be ran interactively and non-interactively; a tool will automatically be ran interactively if selected with a single node.
+Interactive mode establishes an interactive shell session, this allows for full screen applications (e.g. `vi`, `top`, `bash`).
+Interactive mode does not save anything to the database.
-`open` establishes and interactive session with a single node.
-This allows for full screen applications (e.g. `vi`, `top`, `bash`). `open` does not save the anything to the database.
+Non-interactive mode allows for multiple tools to be ran over mutliple nodes with single line output.
+The full results are logged to the database.

-Commands are automatically picked up from config files stored within:
+Tools are automatically picked up from config files stored at:

-`/var/lib/adminware/tools/{batch,open}/[<optional-namespace>/].../<command-name>/config.yaml`
+`/var/lib/adminware/tools/[<optional-namespace>/].../<command-name>/config.yaml`

 The config.yaml files cannot have directories as their siblings, although there can be other files in the same directories.